-If you want more tools like this, sign up for my weekly newsletter.
-Every week I send 1 big idea or tool that will help you work together, better.
+If you want more tools like this, sign up for my newsletter.
+In it I send social innovation and facilitation resources (like this tool) that will help you work together, better.

 PS. here’s some key resources I drew on for this post: